opensearch-project/opensearch-api-specification/DEVELOPER_GUIDE.md

 To be able to use or develop the tools, some setup is required:
 1. Install [Node.js](https://nodejs.org/en/learn/getting-started/how-to-install-nodejs).
-2. Run `npm install` from the repository's root.
+2. Run `npm ci` from the repository's root.

 ### [Spec Merger](tools/src/merger)